Ahmed Al-Kassar

-Ahmed Ali Al-Kassar (Arabic:أحمد علي الكسار) is a Saudi Arabian footballer who plays as a goalkeeper for Saudi Arabian club Al-Qadsiah and the Saudi Arabia national team.
+Ahmed Ali Al-Kassar (أحمد علي الكسار; born 8 May 1991) is a Saudi Arabian footballer who plays as a goalkeeper for Saudi Arabian club Al-Qadsiah and the Saudi Arabia national team.

 Club career

 Al-Raed

 On 19 June 2009, Al-Raed signed with Ahmed Al-Kassar from Al-Taraji for 1.8 million Saudi Riyals.
 He left in 2015 to go to Al-Ettifaq.

 Al-Ettifaq

 On 10 September 2015, Al-Ettifaq signed with Ahmed from Al-Raed.
 He won the Saudi First Division in his first season.
 On 18 August 2017, Ahmed Al-Kassar made a last-minute assist for Hazaa Al-Hazaa to help Al-Ettifaq draw 2–2 against Al-Nassr.
 He became only the fifth goalkeeper to make an assist in the Saudi Professional League.
 After the match, he said that manager Miodrag Ješić did not want him to go forward, but he ignored that and made the assist.